ajmeyghani/react-oldschool/readme.md

 # Old School React Boilerplate

 This is a lightweight, old-school React boilerplate without Webpack, great for rapid prototyping and designing in the browser.
-But you'd probably need a different kind of setup for production with a bundler depending on your project.

 ## What's Included